terrazzoapp/terrazzo/packages/plugin-js/README.md

 **Features**

+- ✅ Universal JSON format makes it easy to consume tokens in any platform (including native/compiled code)
 - ✅ Access all your design tokens safely and programatically in any frontend or backend setup
 - ✅ Full support for token modes (e.g. light/dark mode)
 - ✅ Automatic TypeScript types for strong typechecking (never have a broken style)

 ## Setup

+Install the plugin from npm:

 ```bash
 npm i -D @cobalt-ui/plugin-js
 ```

+Then add to your `tokens.config.mjs` file:

 ```js
 // tokens.config.mjs